 My husband wanted to avoid hordes of tour buses and beat the crowds that would block all the best photos.

 This is where you’ll find New Zealand’s largest mud pool, which used to be a mud volcano!
-And the champagne pool, Artist’s Palette, Devil’s Bath, and Primrose Terrace.
+There are also the champagne pool, Artist’s Palette, Devil’s Bath, and Primrose Terrace.

 The Waiotapu geothermal park is a must.
-It’s like nothing I’ve seen before, and if you go, know that the Lady Knox Geyser goes off at 10am every day.
+It’s like nothing I’ve seen before.

 After the Waiotapu Thermal Wonderland, we headed to The Redwoods & Whakarewarewa Forest.

-This is one of the free things to do in New Zealand with kids.
+If you’re looking for free things to do in New Zealand with kids, this is a good choice.
 It’s a beautiful place to walk around, ride bikes, or go horseback riding.

 Families with older kids can pick up a worksheet from the The Redwoods Gift Shop & Visitor Centre.